mounsef-dah/Hybrid-Fault-Tolerant-Architecture/README.md

-# Implementation of a Hybrid Fault-Tolerant Architecture in Hardware Description Language
+# Implementation of a Hybrid Fault-Tolerant Architecture in Hardware Description Language(VHDL)

 ## Overview